Life imitates art.

 This is what Star Wars insurrection looks like, and if the Disney Empire continues its attempt to subjugate and subvert the Kingdom, the Rebellion will deepen, and turn a four-point-zero-five billion dollar investment into a dud investment.
 They can double down and pursue a scorched earth policy by continuing to persecute the fans, but two things eventually will occur.

 The first is, unlicensed fan-made films will proliferate.
 Already, they are of better quality than the shit the actual studio produces.
-The Empire will try to shut these down, they will try to litigate against these pirate creators, but new technology and a love of Star Wars will act against them.
+The Empire will try to shut these down, and they will try to litigate against these pirate creators, but new technology and a love of Star Wars will act against them.
 Fighting rebels and pirates across the Outer Rim will become a costly affair.

 Second, I think the Empire, when it bought the franchise, didn’t really understand how close to a religion Star Wars has become to many people.
 Since the eighties, many fans have stated it as their official religious denomination.
-When enough folk claim it as their own private spiritual cornerstone, there’s little The Empire can do, aside from registering as a church.
+When enough folk claim it as their own private spiritual cornerstone, there’s little The Empire can do, aside from registering it as a church.

 So, unless the Disney Empire wants to risk writing off this investment as a total loss, or have this rebellion spread to its other domains, I think a change in strategy would be in order.
-I predict as the Empire suffers from its own despair, the Kingdom will be sold off in pieces, merchandise first, then the studio; Disney will probably keep the distribution rights.
+I predict as the Empire suffers from its own despair, the Kingdom will be sold off in pieces, merchandise first, then the studio; Disney will probably keep the distribution rights and theme parks.
 This begs another question.
 Had the King publicly floated his Kingdom, allowing the fans and employees a chance to buy in and create a Republic, would he not have made the same amount of money and still kept a controlling share?
 Perhaps the King could buy it back at a cheaper rate, piece by piece, starting with merchandise rights first.

 Or just maybe the King creates a new story, a new Kingdom, perhaps a Republic, for all loyal and battle-hardened rebels to migrate to.